wdelfuego/nova-calendar/docs/upgrade-to-v2.0.md

+- Using the config file is now a requirement; if you don't have one yet, publish it (TODO test)

-- Updated config file structure (multi calendar)
+- Open config file config/nova-calendar.php and your NovaServiceProvider
+  - wrap config in array using string keys; if you're got going to add more calendars, 'calendar' is fine
+  - add DataProvider under key 'provider'; this is the class currently in the binding in NovaServiceProvider::register()

+- Then update NovaServiceProvider:
+  - Remove that CalendarDataProviderInterface::class binding in register()
+  - Pass the string key used in the config file as argument to the NovaCalendar constructor in tools()

+- Update your CalendarDataProvider; methods deprecated in 1.0, removed in 2.0:
+  - Removed firstDayOfCalendar and lastDayOfCalendar from calendar data providers, use startOfCalendar and endOfCalendar instead
+  - Removed exclude from calendar data providers, use excludeResource instead

-- Custom Event Generators: resourceToEvents method signature changed from
+- Update your Custom Event Generators: resourceToEvents method signature changed from

   abstract protected function resourceToEvents(NovaResource $resource) : array;